ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 Localtunnel
 ~~~~~~~~~~~

-    Note: We no longer recommend localtunnel because of reliability issues.
+    Note: Localtunnel has reliability issues, which include crashing
+    Rocket 2 after issuing a single command sometimes (for no discernable
+    reason).
 Tread with caution.

 An alternative to Ngrok is
 `localtunnel <https://GitHub.com/localtunnel/localtunnel>`__, which